DHTMLX/docs-todolist/docs/overview.md

 - To add a new task into the beginning of the list, click on the **+ Add task** button in the top navigation panel

-- To add a new task under the necessary one, select the task and press `Space`
+- To add a new task under the necessary one, select the task and press `Enter`

 - To add a subtask, add a new task under the selected one and press `Tab`.
 Use `Shift + Tab` to promote the nesting level of the task